-Charitable Gift Annuities provide a unique opportunity to make a substantial gift to the work of Global Ministries while still providing for your own personal needs:
+Charitable Gift Annuities are a unique gift opportunity to provide substantial support for the transformative work of Global Ministries while still providing for your own personal needs.
+With Charitable Gift Annuities:

-- The donor, or other selected individuals, receive payments for life
+- The donor or other individuals receive payments for life

-- The donor recieves a charitable tax deduction for part of the gift
+- The donor receives a charitable tax deduction for part of the gift

 - The charitable remainder goes to Global Ministries

-By making a gift of cash, stock to Global Ministries, Global Ministries provides the donor with a guaranteed income for life.
-A charitable gift annuity provides a consistent rate of return for the entire life of the individual.
+By making a gift of cash, stock, or other assets to Global Ministries, Global Ministries provides the donor and/or another beneficiary with a guaranteed income for life.
+A charitable gift annuity provides a consistent rate of return for the entire life of the individual(s).

-Mrs. Smith, 79, is retired and living on her investments of CDs and other retirement plans.
+Mrs. Smith, 79, is retired and living on her pension, social security, other retirement accounts, and investments of CDs.
 Her CDs are paying her 2.5% interest.
 Instead of renewing a CD when it comes due, she decides to enter into a charitable gift annuity agreement which will pay her a higher rate of return for the rest of her life.
+She understands that the corpus of what was this CD will become a charitable gift, and she no longer will be able to claim it for her own use.

 When she enters into the gift annuity agreement, Mrs. Smith: